palpen/DALLEePaperFrame/README.md

 </head>

 # DALLEePaperFrame

+**This is a fork of [DALLEePaperFrame](https://github.com/FamousDirector/DALLEePaperFrame) that I've modified to generate images from tweets using the [@DALLEePaper](https://twitter.com/DALLEePaper) account on Twitter.**

 Ever wanted to display never before seen art, on demand, using AI?
 Press a button, speak a "prompt" for the AI artist, and see the new art!